CloudVPS/opticon/README.md

 administrative privileges.

 The `keystone_url` should point to an OpenStack Keystone server.
-Authorization tokens sent to the Opticon API using the Openstack `X-Auth-Token` header will be verified against this service, and any OpenStack tenants the token is said to have access to will be open to the local session.
+Authorization tokens sent to the Opticon API using the OpenStack `X-Auth-Token` header will be verified against this service, and any OpenStack tenants the token is said to have access to will be open to the local session.